We interview editor-in-chief, Skye Parrott, about the reinvention of classic rag, Playgirl.

 Photography Supplied by Playgirl

-Adam Bryce: How are you and are you back in New York?
-What’s it like there right now?
+How are you and are you back in New York?
+What’s it like there right now with the pandemic?

 Coming back to New York couldn’t have been a more extreme shift from that.
 Being from New York, I felt quite connected to what was happening here all spring, so I don’t know what I was expecting when we returned.
 It’s actually been just fine, just subdued.
 Although I miss what the city normally is, I feel like being here during the pandemic has led me to appreciate New York in a whole new way.
 There’s something about the head-down toughness of New Yorkers that is deeply reassuring during this time.
 Everyone in New York wears a mask every time they leave the house.
 I’ve been saying that, because life in New York is so difficult to begin with, New Yorkers don’t have the expectation of things being comfortable and so their approach to the pandemic has been pretty pragmatic.

-Adam: You and I have found ourselves in a similar situation, running magazines after a long time away.
+You and I have found ourselves in a similar situation, running magazines after a long time away from it.
 What are you clocking as the biggest differences between your time at the editorial helm of Dossier magazine and now with Playgirl?

-They had great contributors, writers like Maya Angelou and Margaret Atwood and Gloria Steinem.
-When we started working on the relaunch we had hundreds of old copies archived digitally, so I got to look through the old issues and the ones from that time are quite progressive and cool.
+They had great contributors; writers like Maya Angelou and Margaret Atwood and Gloria Steinem.
+When we started working on the relaunch, we had hundreds of old copies archived digitally so I was able to look through the old issues and the ones from that time are quite progressive and cool.

 After a few years, the magazine was sold and the ethos changed.
 It became less political but kept the naked guys.
 I think of that iteration as a typical women’s magazine, plus penises.
 And then it was sold again, after which it did become a gay porn magazine.
 That’s the version most people of our age and younger are aware of.
 Eventually it folded and then, a few years ago, a young guy from a publishing family, Jack Lindley Kuhns, bought the rights.
 We were introduced by a mutual friend two years ago and that’s where I came into the story.